Tomato Nutrition: Lycopene, Processing Effects, and Real-World Benefit

 Fresh tomatoes are useful foods.
 Cooked tomato products are also useful because lycopene can become more bioavailable after processing, especially with dietary fat.

 This is one reason tomato sauce can still be nutritionally meaningful, not just a flavor carrier.
+Cooking can change nutrient levels in both directions, and tomatoes are a clear example of the upside.

 Practical Use